buumba641/buumba641/README.md

 I am particularly interested in **hands-on environments where theory is applied to real problems**.
 I learn best by building, experimenting, troubleshooting, and seeing concepts work outside the classroom.

 I enjoy **learning new things and exploring unfamiliar areas of technology**.
-My academic background has exposed me to different areas of computing, and I continue to build on that foundation through projects, competitions, technical courses, research, and practical experimentation.
+My academic background has exposed me to different areas of computing, and I actively build on that foundation through projects, competitions, technical courses, research, and technologies outside my immediate coursework.

-I am also **highly competitive**.
+I am also highly competitive.
 Machine learning competitions have become one of the ways I challenge myself against measurable benchmarks and highly capable participants.
 They push me to experiment with unfamiliar techniques, learn from specialists, improve my problem-solving ability, and continuously measure my progress.

 While **AI/ML is currently my strongest body of publicly demonstrated technical work**, I am not limiting myself to AI/ML roles.
 I am open to **entry-level opportunities across the broader technology and computing space** where I can apply my existing skills, learn quickly, and contribute to real systems.